 - 12 pieces chicken legs and thighs

-- 2 tsp paprika (Hungarian paprika is best)
+- 2 teaspoons paprika (Hungarian paprika is best)

 - 2 red bell peppers, seeded